 Adam has had substantial experience of bank and fund insolvencies.
 In the period 2009 to 2019, he has acted in relation to the insolvencies of Lehman Brothers, MF Global and certain Madoff feeder funds, appearing in many of the leading cases in that decade.

-Adam has also appeared in many of the leading contested restructurings cases including IMO Car Wash, Apcoa, Ocean Rig, and Lehman.
+Adam has also appeared in many of the leading contested restructuring cases including IMO Car Wash, Apcoa, Ocean Rig, and Lehman.
 He has a substantial restructuring practice in the UK and offshore jurisdictions.
-Recent cases include New Look, Travelodge, PizzaExpress, KCA Deutag, Matalan and Castle Trust.
+Recent cases include New Look, Travelodge, PizzaExpress, KCA Deutag, Matalan, Castle Trust, Nero Holdings and Amigo 2.

 Adam’s commercial work involves cases in the Commercial Court and the Chancery Division.
-In 2019, he was part of the team that restored the world-wide freezing injunction in Privatbank v Kolomoisky 2 WLR 993, CA. Recent cases in which Adam appeared as the sole advocate or as leading counsel include: Banco San Juan v PDVSA EWHC 2145 (Comm) and EWHC 2937 (Comm), in which Adam acted for the bank on its summary judgment application against the Venezuelan state oil company; and IS Prime v TF Global Markets (UK) Limited EWHC 3375 (Comm), in which Adam acted for the claimant broker to resist an application to stay the broker’s claim for a breach of its exclusivity terms in the Commercial Court pursuant to section 9 of the Arbitration Act.
+In 2019, he was part of the team that restored the world-wide freezing injunction in Privatbank v Kolomoisky 2 WLR 993, CA. Recent cases in which Adam appeared as the sole advocate or as leading counsel include Banco San Juan v PDVSA EWHC 2145 (Comm) and EWHC 2937 (Comm), in which Adam acted for the bank on its summary judgment application against the Venezuelan state oil company; and IS Prime v TF Global Markets (UK) Limited in which Adam acts for the claimant broker.
+The case has produced a series of judgments to date concerning the Arbitration Act 1996, the ‘passing on’ defence in unjust enrichment and when a fiduciary duty is owed between brokers transacting in currencies and index swaps.

-Adam is ranked in Band 1 in Chambers Global for restructuring and insolvency, and in Tier 1 in the Legal 500 for offshore work.
-He is also ranked in commercial ligation and dispute resolution, financial services regulation and banking and finance.
-In 2014, he was recognised as the Insolvency and Restructuring Junior of the Year at the UK Bar Awards.
+Adam is ranked in Band 1 in Chambers Global for restructuring and insolvency, and in Tier 1 in the Legal 500 for insolvency and for his offshore work.
+He is also ranked by Chambers Global and Legal 500 in commercial ligation and dispute resolution, chancery commercial and banking and finance.
+In 2014 and again in 2021, he was recognised as the Insolvency and Restructuring Junior of the Year at the UK Bar Awards.

-His entry in the 2020 edition of Chambers UK described Adam as a: “Standout junior exhibiting great strength in bank and fund insolvencies.
-He regularly attracts instructions in headline cases and demonstrates notable skill in contested restructurings.”
+His entry in the 2022 edition of Chambers Global described Adam as “a standout junior exhibiting great strength in bank and fund insolvencies.
+He regularly attracts instructions in headline cases and demonstrates notable skill in contested restructurings.
+He also has considerable experience in cases concerning trusts law, and banking and financial services.”

 Cases of note include: